wpkernl/WPFeatureFlags/README.md

 ### Performance Optimizations

 This library makes some small performance optimizations by storing flag data for users as transients.
 The default time length is 5 minutes, so your flag state will become eventually consistent.
-Storing the data as transients allows it to be cached by commmon WordPress caching plugins.